- 2 tablespoons chopped sun-dried tomatoes (not packed in oil)

 - Place tomatoes in a small bowl; add boiling water.
 Cover and let stand for 5 minutes.
 Drain and set aside.

-- In a small nonstick skillet, saute prosciutto and shallots in butter until shallots are tender.
-Add garlic; cook 1 minute longer.
+- In a small nonstick skillet, saute the prosciutto, shallots and garlic in butter until shallots are tender.
 Remove from the heat; set aside.

 - In a large bowl, whisk flour and milk until smooth; whisk in the egg whites and eggs until blended.
 Stir in the cheeses, artichokes, basil, salt, pepper, and reserved tomatoes and prosciutto mixture.